decentstack/decentstack/docs/middleware_interface.md

 stack.use(store3)
 ```

-which should result in the following linear array:
+should assembled as the following linear aray:

 ```js
 [